 Pinhead crickets are another great option.
 They’re more difficult to raise than fruit flies but if you want to offer your frogs a variety of insects, I recommend crickets too.

 It’s important to note that pinhead crickets are tiny – between 1 to 3 days old.
 They’re not much bigger than 1/8th of an inch in length.
 They should be fed a nutritional diet 24 – 48 hours before giving them to your frogs.
 This is referred to as “gut loading”.

 Springtails and Isopods serve as a food source as well.
 Both of these are part of a bioactive vivarium’s clean-up crew.
-They break down decaying plant matter, droppings, etc. They tunnel through the substrate creating air pockets which in-turn helps your plants grow healthy.
+They break down decaying plant matter, droppings, etc. They create air pockets by tunneling through the substrate which helps your plants grow healthy.

 They’re small and populate quickly in the right environment.
 While springtails aren’t very big and both springtails and isopods shouldn’t be your poison dart frog’s main source of food, they’re still considered a healthy supplemental source of food.